rollyourown-xyz/ryo-website-content/collaborate/project_and_module_development/project_structure/index.md

 |   |-- configuration_TEMPLATE.yml
 ```

 The `configuration` directory contains a template configuration file for the project.
-In addition to the `project_id`, this [YAML](https://en.wikipedia.org/wiki/YAML) file includes any configuration parameters that the end-user of a project can set (such as the domain name or an administrator username).
+In addition to the `project_id`, this [YAML](https://en.wikipedia.org/wiki/YAML) file includes any configuration parameters that the end-user of a project can set (such as the domain name or administrator credentials).

 ## The host-setup directory